0rbiidev/flotise/README.md

 New opened applications will be placed in the focused frame.
 If the desktop is focused, the application will be opened in a new frame.

-- Alt + F4: Close window
+- Alt + F4: Close application
+- Alt + Left Click: Focus frame
-- Alt + Left Click: Move frame
+- Alt + Left Drag: Move frame
 - Alt + Right Click: Resize frame
 - Alt + Escape: Focus desktop